 - Federal Perkins Loans

 You can view your federal student loan history by signing into NSLDS, the National Student Loan Data System.
-This site will show you the types, amounts, and current statuses of your federal student loans and give you contact information for agency servicing those loans.
+This site will show you the types, amounts and current statuses of your federal student loans and give you contact information for the agency servicing those loans.

 1. Federal Direct Student Loans

 - Federal student loans borrowed from 2010-11 forward are Federal Direct Loans.

 - There is no lender; funds come directly from the federal government.